 - Bring a folder/portfolio to hold resume copies and a pen.

 - Don’t wear cologne/perfume, and don’t smell smoke.

 - Wear well-maintained shoes.

 - Iron/press your clothing

-- Limited chest should show
+- The limited chest should show.

 - Look at yourself: Is your hair neat?
 Is your shirt tucked?
 Is your tie knotted properly?
-Did you cut the slit tacking of your new coat and/or skirt?

 Business Casual will vary greatly depending on the work environment.
 Remember to dress for the job you want, not the one you have, and that the goal is to be remembered for your contributions to the workplace, not your trendy wardrobe.
 However, if you work in fashion, for example, there are certainly exceptions.
 Also, there is a difference between business casual and just plain casual.

 Women may wear a collared shirt or sweater with pants or a skirt with dress shoes or boots.
 Some may also wear a conservative dress.
 Men may wear a polo shirt, collared shirt, or sweater with khaki or dress pants and leather shoes.
 A tie is not necessary.